jaqwebsite/jaqwebsite.github.io/articles/i-am-music-review.md

 *DISCLAIMER: EVERYTHING DISCUSSED IN THIS REVIEW IS OBJECTIVELY 100%  TRUE FACTS*
 ## TRACK REVIEWS
 **POP OUT - 7.5/10**
-metal af and has crazy energy this goes crazy in the right situation it does kinda hurt my ears though
+metal af and has crazy energy
+it does kinda hurt my ears though
 **CRUSH - 8.5/10**
 instantly loved this song when carti first previewed it at rl miami. the beat goes so hard f1lthy and travis actually snapped. only thing that i think missed on this song is if travis had a proper feature instead of the lyrics being like 3/4 seeyuh. still hard though one of my favourites